 The Full Comparison: All 15 Sources Ranked by Cost

-Cost wins as the primary sort criteria for most founders because it directly determines how much runway a given capital raise actually buys.
-Speed matters second, and dilution is the tie-breaker.
+Cost is the primary sort criteria because it determines runway.
+Speed matters second, and dilution breaks ties.

 Funding Source Cost of Capital Speed to Fund Dilutive Who Qualifies